marigold-dev/training-dapp-2/README.md

 sequenceDiagram
   Note left of User: Prepare poke
   User->>SM: poke
-  Note left of SM: store user and self contract address with no feedback
+  Note right of SM: store user and self contract address with no feedback
 ```

 On the smartcontract repository , create a new file